-The Sydney College of Divinity (SCD) has been training theologians and equipping people for ministry for over thirty years.
-SCD was registered as a company in September 1983 and its first degree, the BTh, was accredited in February 1984 with retrospective validity to the beginning of 1982.
-The first Graduation was held in 1985, with 41 graduands.
-By the end of the 2016 Graduation ceremony, SCD had 5304 graduates.
+The Sydney College of Divinity has been training theologians and equipping people for ministry for over thirty-five years.
+We registered as a company in September 1983.
+Our first degree, the Bachelor of Theology (BTh), was accredited in February 1984 with retrospective validity to the beginning of 1982.
+The first Graduation Ceremony was held in 1985, with 41 graduands.
+Since then we have had more than 6,000 students graduate with our awards.

-The College was approved by the Commonwealth Government as a Higher Education Provider on 26 November 2004, and granted Self-Accrediting Authority on 22 June 2016.
+The Sydney College of Divinity was approved by the Commonwealth Government as a Higher Education Provider on 26 November 2004, and granted Self-Accrediting Authority on 22 June 2016.

-Undergraduate and postgraduate coursework awards are delivered in English medium through the individual MIs and in Korean medium through the Korean School of Theology, which was founded under collective ownership in 2010.
-The research degrees are delivered through another collectively owned enterprise, the Graduate Research School.
-All SCD awards are delivered on the basis of a single shared curriculum and central academic governance structure.
+Undergraduate and postgraduate coursework awards are delivered in English through the individual colleges.
+Some of the awards are delivered in Korean through the Korean School of Theology, founded under collective ownership in 2010.
+The research degrees are delivered through the Graduate Research School, another collectively owned enterprise of the Sydney College of Divinity.
+All our awards are delivered on the basis of a single shared curriculum and central academic governance structure.

 Today over 1,500 candidates are proceeding to the Sydney College of Divinity awards.
 The programs range from diplomas, through a variety of bachelor and masters coursework awards, to research degrees, including separate doctorates in Theology, Ministry and Philosophy.
 This is a vast difference from the first graduation in 1985, where the original six Member Institutions produced forty-one graduates, all male, and all taking the one single award (BTh).
 In contrast, the 2019 graduation saw over 300 graduands including a large number of female graduates, one of them Pauline Wicks conferred with the Doctor of Ministry.
 Her thesis, A Critical Examination of the Theology of Mission of the Sisters of Saint Joseph of the Sacred Heart.